raspberrypilearning/fl-programming-robotics/docs/week-1/fl-progrobot-w1-step01.md

 A Raspberry Pi model 3B or above is recommended, as you can connect to it over WiFi or Bluetooth without an adapter; this will help when programming the robot buggy.

-The ultrasonic distance sensors and line-following sensors are required for weeks two and three respectively.
+The Ultrasonic Distance Sensor (UDS) and line-following sensors are required for weeks two and three respectively.

+If the UDS is 5V, you will need two resistors to split the voltage so that it can operate safely with the Raspberry Pi at 3.3V e.g. by using a 1200 and a 2200 Ohm resistor.
+Full instructions on how to do this are in week two of the course.

 A ball caster is necessary if your robot has only two wheels; it will act as a third wheel so that the robot is balanced and can move freely.